centreon/centreon-documentation/fr/releases/centreon-core.md

 - [Events view] Graphs: you can now hide/show curves
 - [Events view] Graph: roboto correctly set everywhere
 - [Events view] Correctly hide password in the commands you see in the detail panel
+- [Events view] Access the full acknowledgement/downtime comment in the detail panel

 #### Security